mixologee/tirvandor/homebrewery-files/monster-manual-homebrewery.md

 ## General's Champion

 ### Lore
 Thaldros generals sometimes send their personal champions to deal with important threats or lead special missions.
-These warriors are the best of the best—veterans of countless battles, master tacticians, and nearly unbeatable in single combat.
+These warriors are the best of the bestâ€”veterans of countless battles, master tacticians, and nearly unbeatable in single combat.
 ### Tactics
 - Challenge the strongest enemy
 - Use Rally to support troops